 The need for exterior stone foundation repointing arises from several factors, but the primary reason is the gradual deterioration of mortar over time.
 Mortar is a mixture of sand, lime, and water that binds the stones together.
 While it is designed to withstand the elements, it is not immune to wear and tear.
 Exposure to rain, snow, wind, and fluctuating temperatures can cause the mortar to weaken.
 In extreme cases, the mortar may completely crumble, leaving large gaps between the stones.

-Another important reason for repointing is the prevention of water damage.
+Another important reason for repointing is the prevention of water damage by fixing moisture damage in stone basements.
 When mortar deteriorates, it allows water to seep into the stone foundation.
 This can lead to erosion, mold growth, and, in the worst cases, structural damage.
 Water infiltration can also freeze during colder months, expanding and contracting in the gaps, which exacerbates the problem.
 Over time, this can compromise the foundation’s ability to support the weight of the building, putting the entire structure at risk.

 Additionally, exterior stone foundation repointing helps maintain the aesthetic appeal of a building.
 An old stone foundation can begin to look unsightly if the mortar is eroded or discolored.
 Repointing restores the foundation’s appearance, making it look more polished and uniform.
 This can be particularly important for historic buildings or homes with a significant amount of curb appeal, where the visual appeal of the exterior is just as important as the structural integrity.